 In the actual games, Katniss has to face fellow citizens of Panem in a contained setting.
 Only one person can win the games but the rules are changed here and there to make things interesting.
 As Katniss tries to survive the games, she realizes that she and everyone else are pawns of the game’s owners and she fights back to their annoyance.

 Will Katniss survive the games?
 Will she keep her sanity after all the horrific events she experiences?
 All Katniss knows is that she is going to make the owners of the Hunger Games pay.

 I will admit it took me a while to read The Hunger Games.
-Part of that was the perception I had of the idea of the https://booksofbrilliance.com/2020/07/07/book-review-gideon-the-ninth/tournament of teenagers killing each other and it didn’t seem that interesting.
-But I eventually got around to reading it and I had to finish the series!
+Part of that was the perceptions because I wasn’t too interested in a tournament of teenagers killing each other.
+But I eventually got around to reading it and I coundn’t put it done and I knew I had to finish the series!